BNN-UPC/ignnition/docs_rst/installation.rst

 ---------

-To continue the process of creating your first *GNN*, if you feel confident with *GNNs*, we recommend you to check out the :doc:`user guide <./intro>` where you will find all the information needed to write your new model.
-Check also :doc:`examples <./examples>` where you will find implementations of other *GNNs* which might serve as starting point for your own model.
-In case you don't yet feel complitely confident with *GNNs*, we recommend you to examine our :doc:`quick tutorial <./quick_tutorial>` where we review every step to create a *GNN* model for a simple use-case.
+To continue the process of creating your first *GNN*, if you feel confident with *GNNs*, we recommend you to check out the :ref:`User Guide <user-guide>` where you will find all the information needed to write your new model.
+Check also :ref:`examples <examples>` where you will find implementations of other *GNNs* which might serve as starting point for your own model.
+In case you don't yet feel complitely confident with *GNNs*, we recommend you to examine our :ref:`quick tutorial <quick-step-by-step-tutorial>` where we review every step to create a *GNN* model for a simple use-case.